Bonus abuse in iGaming: the hidden costs operators ignore

 Most operators still lean on rule-based monitoring or armies of reviewers.
 Both approaches used to work, but now not so much.
 That’s because:

-The result?
+The result is a confidence gap.
 Operators think they’re protected, but in reality, they’re running a leaky ship.

 - Regulatory proof: AI systems automatically generate audit trails making it easier to show regulators you’re not asleep at the wheel.